SIGs and Special Programs

 StLGS Special Interest Groups (SIGs)

 From time to time, members of the St. Louis Genealogical Society, who share a common research interest, have established a Special Interest Group (SIG).
-According to our bylaws, all SIGs operate under the auspices of the society.
 Each group has a leader, an active member of the society, who reports group activities to the vice-president-programs.

 These groups have a long history with the society.
 The first such group was rather informal.
 Called the “Kentucky Club,” its members (who shared a common interest in learning more about how to research their Kentucky ancestors) met for fourteen years from 1972 to 1986.
 In the mid-1980s and again from 1996 to 2005 the society hosted a Computer Interest Group.